Harry A. Nottingham Park

 - Two (2) sand volleyball courts located next to the beach on the north side of the lake

-- Tennis, basketball and volleyball courts are used on a first come, first serve basis
+- Tennis, pickleball, basketball and volleyball courts are used on a first come, first serve basis

 - The athletic fields are available to rent and field striping is available for an additional charge

 - We have several unique areas to host your family barbeque, company picnic or child's birthday party.
-Please see the picnic reservation form.
+Please see the picnic shelter reservation options.

 The Pavilion includes: